 What better time to escape the madness of Dragon Boat Festival in China this year than to be away from it all in North Korea.

-This trip is perfect for expats living in China or those simply travelling through who do not have the time or budget to do a full trip.
+By making use of traveling from Dandong which is easily reachable from most of China, this tour is perfect for those people already in China, or those simply travelling through that do not have the time or budget to do a full trip.
 If you need assistance with organising accommodation in Dandong or making your way to or from Dandong city, we’ll be happy to help book for you!

 Please note: All travellers must have a re-entry visa into China as there isn’t enough time to apply for a Chinese visa in Pyongyang and the 144 hour transfer visa doesn’t permit rail use.

 Monday 6th June

 Tuesday 7th June

 Want to extend your YPT adventure?
 Join one of our great tour extensions

 • Twin share accommodation (single supplements available for an extra 40 EUR per night).

 • All meals in the DPRK unless otherwise stated.